 It was captured from another machine other than the attacker, so the router is no longer responding.

-To get everything back to normal, you can either stop the attack (by hitting CTRL+C), if the device is still not responding, go on and reboot it.
+To get everything back to normal, you can either stop the attack (by hitting CTRL+C), or if the device is still not responding, go on and reboot it.

 Related Tutorial: How to Make a Network Scanner using Scapy in Python.

-Alright! we're done with the tutorial, if you try running the script against a local computer, you'll notice the computer gets busy and the latency will increase significantly.
-You can also run the script on multiple terminals or even other machines, see if you can shutdown your local computer's network!
+Alright!
+We're done with the tutorial, if you try running the script against a local computer, you'll notice the computer gets busy, and the latency will increase significantly.
+You can also run the script on multiple terminals or even other machines, see if you can shut down your local computer's network!

 Disclaimer: Please do not use this on a device you don't own or do not have permission to, we do not take any responsibility, this tutorial is only for educational purposes.